Frequently asked questions: Seasonal work

 If you intend to work for several employers, provide the information and attachments on each employer at the application stage.
 You can supplement your application while it is still being processed by the Finnish Immigration Service.

 If you get employed by a new employer who is not yet registered in your seasonal work permit, you can apply for the addition of the employer to your permit.
 You can work for the new employer for as long as your current seasonal work permit is valid.
-Read the information on how to apply for the addition of a new employer.
+For more information, see: How to apply for the addition of a new employer.

-However, if your employment with the new employer will last longer than your seasonal work permit is valid, you must apply for a new seasonal work permit, not the addition of a new employer.
+If your employment with the new employer will last longer than your seasonal work permit is valid, you must apply for a new residence permit, not the addition of a new employer.
+Please use the Application Finder to check which permit you should apply for.

 Does the employer have to pay the minimum wage according to the collective agreement?

-The income of a seasonal worker coming to Finland must be ensured by paid employment, and your wage must be at minimum in accordance with the collective agreement that applies to your employment relationship.
+A seasonal worker who comes to Finland must have sufficient financial resources secured by income from gainful employment, and your wage must be at minimum in accordance with the collective agreement that applies to your employment relationship.

 What details does my employer need to provide for the application?